SchornacklabSLCU/amfinder/README.md

 |`-net CNN`|`--network CNN`|**Mandatory**.
 Use network `CNN` (see list below).|
 |`-t N`|`--tile_size N`|**Optional**.
 Use `N` pixels as tile size.|N = 126|

-Pre-trained networks to be used with the parameter `-net` are available in folder [`trained_networks`](amf/trained_networks).
-You can add your own trained networks to this folder.
+Pre-trained networks to be used with the parameter `-net` are available in the folder [`trained_networks`](amf/trained_networks). **AMFinder is looking for trained networks in this folder only**.
 Below is a list of publicly available networks.
 The image datasets used to generate them are available on [Zenodo](https://doi.org/10.5281/zenodo.5118948).

 |File name|Annotation level|Description|
 |-|-|-|